Mass STEM Hub's Student Industry Connects

 Submit student work.
 Get real-world feedback.

-Submit student work online by Friday, April 16th to receive authentic feedback from industry professionals- and the chance to win exciting STEM prizes.
+Submit student work online to receive authentic feedback from industry professionals – plus the chance to win exciting STEM prizes.
 Submitting a project only takes 5 minutes!
-High school students can submit their work independently; middle school teachers submit student work using this bulk upload process.
+High school students can submit their work independently; middle school teachers submit student work using a bulk upload process.

-3. Receive real-world feedback & connect with industry professionals!
+3. Receive real-world feedback & connect with industry professionals in November!